Montenegro Packrafting, Tara River

 Drive through stunning mountain scenery to the put-in spot near Žabljak, where your host will give you a crash-course in packrafting.
 You'll learn how to paddle efficiently, how to manoeuvre the raft and how to stay safe on the river.
 Have a few practice paddles in the calm section here at the put-in spot, before preparing the packrafts with everything you'll need for the next three days.
 Setting off on the water, the liberating feeling of being far from civilisation – carrying everything you need to be self-supported – will hit you straight away, as you tackle the first few kilometres.
 The canyon is part of a large wilderness area and you'll have chances to spot chamois and deer, or if you're extremely lucky, wolves or bears.

 Stop for lunch on the banks and grab a swim in the river if you like, before paddling further downriver this afternoon, navigating rapids and learning how to read the river to pick lines.
-Your first night in the canyon is spent wild camping on a remote beach, pitching your tent a few yards from the water and settling in for dinner and a memorable sleepout in this stunning spot.
+Your first night in the canyon is spent camping on a beach, pitching your tent a few yards from the water and settling in for dinner and a memorable sleepout in this stunning spot.

 Day 3